 Descendants of the dukes of Song fought for the domination within the small state: the families Hua 華, Yue 樂, Lao 老, Huang 皇 (descendants of Duke Dai 宋戴公, r.
 799-766), Yu 魚, Dang 蕩, Lin 鱗 and Xiang 向 (descendants of Duke Huan 宋桓公, r.
 681-651).
 In the permanent power struggles only the families Yue and Huang survived the Spring and Autumn period.

-The seven descendant clans of Duke Mu of Zheng 鄭穆公 (r.
+The seven descendant lineages of Duke Mu of Zheng 鄭穆公 (r.
 627-606) also gradually lost their power in the course of the Spring and Autum period.

-In Qi the government was led by the nobles of the families Guo 國, Gao 高, Cui 崔 and Qing 慶.
-In this state it was a family not related to the ducal house that took over power in Qi: the family Tian 田, descendants of a prince from Chen, Tian Jingzhong 田敬仲 who had come to Qi in 672 in order to escape internal disturbances.
+In the state of Qi, the government was led by the lineages of Guo 國, Gao 高, Cui 崔 and Qing 慶.
+In this state it was a family not related to the ducal house that took over power in Qi: the family Tian 田, descendants of a prince from Chen, Tian Jingzhong 田敬仲, who had come to Qi in 672 while escaping internal disturbances in Chen.
 Under Duke Jing 齊景公 (r.
-547-490) his descendant Tian Qi 田乞 was ennobled and from this position collected wealth and power enough to annihilate the families Guo and Gao.
+547-490), Jingzhong's descendant Tian Qi 田乞 was ennobled and from this position collected wealth and power enough to annihilate the families Guo and Gao.
 His son Tian Chang 田常 was already wealthier than the Duke himself and sent his ambassadors to the neighbouring states.
 His descendants would eventually replace the reigning house in Qi.

 During the reign of King Ding of Zhou 周定王 (r.
-607-586) the southern ruler King Zhuang of Chu 楚莊王 (r.
-613-591) advanced his armies as far as the valley of the River Luo in the pursuit of the Rong tribes of Luhun 陸渾.
-The king of Chu used this situation pay a visit the king of Zhou, but King Ding only sent Prince Man 滿 ("Royal Grandson Man" 王孫滿) to confer with the semi-barbarian king of Chu.
+607-586), the southern ruler King Zhuang of Chu 楚莊王 (r.
+613-591) advanced his armies as far as the valley of River Luo in the pursuit of the Rong tribes of Luhun 陸渾.
+The king of Chu used this situation pay the king of Zhou a visit, but King Ding only sent Prince Man 滿 ("Royal Grandson Man" 王孫滿) to confer with the semi-barbarian king of Chu.
 They talked about the so-called "nine tripods" (jiuding 九鼎) erected in the capital that symbolized the nine regions of the kingdom of Zhou.

 After the death of King Ling of Zhou 周靈王 (r.
 572-545) and during the reign of King Jing 周景王 (r.
 545-521) a succession crisis beset the house of Zhou.
 The heir apparent, Prince Sheng 聖, had died prematurely.
 King Jing preferred his oldest son Prince Chao 朝, yet when the king died, Prince Gai 丐 was supported by a strong party among the courtiers.
-The highest ministers enthroned Prince Meng 猛, who was immediately attacked and killed by the followers of Prince Chao.
+The highest ministers enthroned Prince Meng 猛, who was immediately attacked and killed by the adherents of Prince Chao.
 Prince Meng is posthumously known as King Dao 周悼王 (r.
 521-520).
-Prince Chao proclaimed himself king of Zhou, yet Prince Gai on his side sought support with the duke of Jin and finally made it to the throne.
+Prince Chao proclaimed himself king of Zhou, yet Prince Gai on his side asked for support by the duke of Jin and finally made it to the throne.
 He is known as King Jing 周敬王 (r.
 520-476).
 Prince Chao, who had reigned for four years, fled to Chu.
-In 504 he had assembled a sufficient number of supporters, attacked King Jing and forced him to flee to Jin.
+In 504, when he had assembled a sufficient number of supporters, he attacked King Jing and forced him to flee to Jin.
 A year later Duke Ding of Jin 晉定公 (r.
 512-475) helped King Jing back on the throne.